kennedy-ani/JavaScript_Cart/README.md

 ✅A Brain and guts to execute

 ## Features
-Display the products available
+Display the products available <br>
-Adds the product to the cart
+Adds the product to the cart <br>
-Increase quantity
+Increase quantity <br>
-Decrease quantity
+Decrease quantity <br>
-Instant calculation of total price of products in cart Use of LocalStorage
+Instant calculation of total price of products in cart <br>
+Use of LocalStorage